Welcome to my little corner of the web. My nametag reads Elizabeth; you can call me Eliza or Liz.

 Personal Coaching: Creating Transformation through Movement and Adventure

 The ancient concept of alchemy involved transforming common metals into gold.
 I believe in the power of adventure and physical movement to transform lives; therefore my interpersonal work is focused around being a facilitator of what I like to call adventure alchemy.
 I received my Doctor of Physical Therapy degree from the University of Colorado Medical School in 2008.
-Since then I have rounded out my education with certification in athletic performance training, an apprenticeship in psychoemotional methodology, continuing study in trauma-sensitive somatic integration work, and a certification in Reiki energetic healing techniques.
+Since then I have rounded out my education with certification in athletic performance training, certification in mountain bike skills coaching, an apprenticeship in psychoemotional methodology, continuing study in trauma-sensitive somatic integration work, and a certification in Reiki energetic healing techniques.
 Through education and experience I hold a strong belief in the importance of involving the whole person, body-mind-soul, in our ability to actualize our full potential.
+My passion lies in facilitating this process for others.

 Creating Social Impact through Adventure: Storytelling, Workshops, and Online Media